What to Expect – Hardwood Installation

-You have finally picked out the perfect hardwood flooring!
-Now it is time to get ready for the hardwood installation.
+What to expect during a hardwood installation is a mystery for most people!
+However, at Hardwoods Denver we feel it is very important that clients know what to expect during the process.
+Once you have finally picked out the perfect hardwood flooring, it is time to get ready for the hardwood installation.
 The hardwood installation process may seem overwhelming.
 Rather than waiting until the day of installation, it is a good idea to get familiar with the process beforehand to know what to expect.

 Before the hardwood installation process begins, a representative from the flooring company will come to your home.
 First, they will inspect the floor and possibly take measurements of the existing floor.
 This helps them better prepare for the day of installation.
 If there are questions regarding the install, now is a great time ask.
 Some good questions to ask are:

 - What is the timeline for this project?